MrJunior10/FIFA-QATAR-2022-Azure-End-to-End-Data-Engineering-Project/README.md

-# Azure FIFA Qatar Data Engineering Project ⚽
+# Azure FIFA Qatar Data Engineering End to End Project ⚽

 Welcome to the **FIFA Qatar Data Engineering Project** repository! 🚀 This project demonstrates a complete end-to-end data pipeline using Azure services.
 It includes data ingestion, transformation, and analytics with a focus on showcasing the power of Azure Data Factory, Databricks, Synapse Analytics, and Data Lake Gen2.